Main checkout

 Guide: Git Worktrees

 dde supports Git worktrees natively.
-When you run a project from a worktree checkout, dde automatically detects this and assigns a unique hostname so you can run multiple branches of the same project simultaneously.
+When you run a project from a worktree checkout, dde automatically detects this and gives the worktree its own hostname and its own database namespace, so you can run multiple branches of the same project simultaneously without any manual setup.

 1. The git worktree list command succeeds and returns at least two entries.

-If the project directory is the main worktree or the repository has no worktrees, detection returns null and standard hostname resolution applies.
+If CWD is inside the main worktree, the repository has no worktrees, or CWD is outside any registered worktree, detection returns null and standard hostname resolution applies.

 The hostname for a worktree follows the pattern:

-Where <suffix> is derived from the worktree directory name through the sanitizeWorktreeSuffix() method:
+Where <suffix> is derived from the worktree directory name through IdentifierSanitizer::forHostname():

 1. Strip project name prefix — if the directory starts with the project name followed by a hyphen, that prefix is removed.
 For example, my-app-feature-x becomes feature-x.